zshi719/2025-Data-24100/assignments/prelims.md

 5. Make
 6. SSH / No-AI Cluster

-Note that you do NOT need to deal with the cluster.
+Note that you do **NOT** need to deal with the cluster, but you need to be able to use git at the terminal.